How Consensus Regarding The Prohibition Of Dual Relationships

 How Consensus Has Been Achieved

-- Lack of acknowledgement of opposing perspectives.
-Articles that represent a more inclusive attitude towards non-sexual dual relationships, such as Barnett (1992), Barnett & Yutrzenka (1994), Brown (1991), Hedges (1993), Jennings (1992), Lazarus, (1994), Sears (1990), Smith (1990), Stockman (1990) and Tomm (1993) have been generally excluded from most articles and texts on ethics.
-A few striking examples out of the dozens of books and articles published after the above articles appeared that refer almost to none of them (in their supposedly balanced, ethical and scientific discussion of dual relationships) are: Bersoff (1996), Gabbard & Nadelson (1995), Kitchener (1996), Simon (1995), Sonne (1994) and St. Germaine (1996).
+- Lack of acknowledgment of opposing perspectives.
+Articles that represent a more inclusive attitude toward non-sexual dual relationships, such as Barnett (1992), Barnett & Yutrzenka (1994), Brown (1991), Hedges (1993), Jennings (1992), Lazarus, (1994), Sears (1990), Smith (1990), Stockman (1990), and Tomm (1993), have been generally excluded from most articles and texts on ethics.
+A few striking examples out of the dozens of books and articles published after the above articles appeared that refer to almost none of them (in their supposedly balanced, ethical and scientific discussion of dual relationships) are Bersoff (1996), Gabbard & Nadelson (1995), Kitchener (1996), Simon (1995), Sonne (1994), and St. Germaine (1996).
 Perhaps the most outstanding example lies in the extensive reference list of the text by Pope & Vasquez (1998), in which Pope includes 48 citations of his own work but none of the above references.
-In fairness, it should be noted that Bersoff's second edition (1999) includes an article by Lazarus (1994) who presents a positive view of dual relationships.
+In fairness, it should be noted that Bersoff's second edition (1999) includes an article by Lazarus (1994), who presents a positive view of dual relationships.

 - Inordinate dependence on psychoanalytic theory to refute the arguments of non-analytic practitioners who support dual relationships.
 The endlessly cited works of analytically oriented writers such as Epstein (Epstein & Simon, 1990), Langs (1974), Lakin (1991), and Simon (1991, 1995) are very common in the articles that demonize dual relationships.
 According to these authors, almost any deviation from the strict analytic blank screen stance results in the nullification of therapeutic effectiveness and causes harm.
 The rigid analytic orientation of these authors blinds them and their followers to the fact that most practitioners do not adhere to, believe in, or practice analytic theory.
 The works of these analytically oriented writers have been used to justify the imposition of strict rules and even administrative and civil sanctions on all practitioners, regardless of their orientation (Lazarus, 1994; Williams, 1997, 2000; Zur, 2001b).